cocos/cocos-docs/en/getting-started/first-game-2d/index.md

     If the given type is `BT_STONE`, we create a new block from `boxPrefab` using `instantiate` method.

-    If the given type if `BT_NONE`, we just do nothing.
+    If the given type is `BT_NONE`, we just do nothing.

-    > `instantiate`: is a built-in method provided by Cocos Creator, it is used for making a copy of an exist node and creating a new instance for a prefab.
+    > `instantiate`: is a built-in method provided by Cocos Creator, it is used for making a copy of an existing node and creating a new instance for a prefab.

 Let's call `generateRoad` in the `start` method of   `GameManager`: